nixiesearch/nixiesearch/docs/docs/reference/cli/index.md

 * when you changed index mapping by adding/altering a field and need to re-process the whole document corpus.
 * when performing major non-backwards compatible Nixiesearch upgrades.

-Nixiesearch can load a [JSONL document format](../../features/indexing/format) from a [local, HTTP or S3 hosted file or directory](../config/url.md).
+Nixiesearch can load a [JSONL document format](../../features/indexing/format.md) from a [local, HTTP or S3 hosted file or directory](../url.md).

+!!! note

-> Make sure that field names in your source documents and in index mapping match!
+    Make sure that field names in your source documents and in index mapping match!
 Nixiesearch will normally ignore non-mapped fields, but incompatible field formats (e.g. in JSON it's string, but in mapping it's an integer) will result in an error.

 To run an offline indexing job, use the `index file` subcommand: